sap-linuxlab/demo.sap_install/assets/doc/03-projects.md

 re used to connect it to a version control system containing the artifacts for your automation.

 1. Click on `Resources` -> `Projects`
-2. Click on `Add` and enter the following pararmeters
+2. Click on `Add` and enter the following parameters
    - Name:  SAP Demo Install
    - Description: _Optional_
    - Organization: _Select the organization you run this use case in_